worldwidesuperstar/nba-similarity/README.md

 # nba-iq

-aim: quantify the always-vague "basketball IQ" term using NBA statistical data across four core dimensions.
+aim: quantify the always-vague "basketball IQ" term using NBA statistical data.

 ## Scope

-All data is retrieved from the top 300 players by PPG according to the nba-api LeagueLeaders endpoint.
+all data is retrieved from the top 300 players by PPG according to the nba-api LeagueLeaders endpoint.

 ## Limitations/Assumptions:

 -   2024-25 regular season data
--   55 games played minimum
+-   limited to the top 300 players by PPG
--   If given the choice, data always standardized to per 36 minutes
+-   if given the choice, data always standardized to per36

-## Endpoints
+## Endpoints/Sources

-nba-api was used for all data collection/exploration.
-Endpoints used include:
+nba-api

 -   leagueleaders
 -   playerdashboardbygeneralsplits